Computable de Finetti measures

 Moreover, $\nu$ is a.s.\ unique and given by

-where $B$ ranges over $\BorelSets$. \end{theorem} The random measure $\nu$ is called the \emph{directing random measure}.
-Its distribution (a measure on probability measures), which we denote by $\mu$, is called the \emph{de~Finetti measure} or the \emph{mixing measure}.
+where $B$ ranges over $\BorelSets$. \end{theorem} The random measure $\nu$ is called the \emph{directing random measure}.\footnote{ The directing random measure is only unique up to a null set, but it is customary to refer to it as if it were unique, as long as we only rely on almost-sure properties.} Its distribution (a measure on probability measures), which we denote by $\mu$, is called the \emph{de~Finetti measure} or the \emph{mixing measure}.
 As in Kallenberg \citep[][Chap.
 1, Eq.
 3]{MR2161313}, we may take expectations on both sides of \eqref{ciid} to arrive at a characterization

 of an exchangeable sequence as a mixture of i.i.d.\ sequences.